civanescu/stock-alerts/README.md

 > Because the API gateway's limited to 15sec I don't use it anymore, I directly use the Lambda link.
 I didn't remove the Gateway to see integration in Phase 4.
 > There is also the SMS in place, but it is bounded to a Topic and the Topic to specific telephone numbers.
 > Because I use XTB for operations and there the stocks are like nvda.us, udvd.uk and not all stocks (like udvd) are in yahoo finance, I use an open API that has limitation and also sometimes timeouts.
 Have to study more.
+> At this moment the granularity is only daily.

 ### For phase 2, WIP after phase one will work without any problems